WiraTY/ielts-test/DOCUMENTATION.md

 3. Manage courses, lessons, quizzes, and questions using the CRUD interfaces
 4. Monitor student progress and quiz results
 5. Upload content and manage users
+6. Switch to student view using "View as Student" button to preview student experience

 ### Default Credentials
 - Admin: